 Condominiums shall be developed as part of a PUD.
-A Condominium may also include a rental office for the purpose of renting condominium units.
-The overall density of the condominium project shall not exceed the number of units permitted if the land were subdivided into lots in accordance with the District Regulations.
+The Condominium may include a rental office for the purpose of renting condominium units.
+The Condominium shall comply with District Density Standards for the Residential Dwelling Units.

 SECTION 590 - AIRCRAFT LANDING FACILITIES